Financing your First Home

 FHA Section 203(k)

 The FHA Section 203(k) is a rehabilitation program that allows a buyer to be able to purchase a fixer-upper and be able to afford the work that needs to be done.
 This type of loan is backed by the FHA and takes into consideration the value of the residence after improvements have been made.
 It then allows the buyer to borrow the funds needed to carry out the project and includes them in their main mortgage.
 The down payment for this type of loan can be as low as 3 percent.

 Native American Direct Loan

 The Native American Veteran Direct Loan program has helped Native American veterans and their spouses buy homes on federal trust lands since 1992.
 The VA serves as the lender.
 If eligible, the buyer doesn’t have to make a down payment or pay for private mortgage insurance.
 This first-time homebuyer loan offers a 30-year fixed-rate mortgage and low closing costs.

 Local Grants and Programs

-If you are thinking of buying a home and would like more information on any of these programs please use the form below and we will call or email you!
+If you are thinking of buying real estate in Cedar City and would like more information on any of these programs please use the form below and we will call or email you!